msgpack/msgpack-erlang/README.md

 ### `{spec, new|old}`

 Both for packing and unpacking.
+Default is `new`.
 Major difference between old and new spec is:

 - raw family (`0xa0~0xbf`, `0xda`, `0xdb`) becomes new str family
 - `0xd9` is new as str8